 The Latin expression In loco parentis means "in place of a parent".
 It is assumed by the courts that anyone charged with the responsibility of a minor will act as any "reasonable parent" would.
-It should be stressed, however, that the actions of expedition leaders, camp managers and outdoor professionals are not measured against those of a "reasonable parent" but rather against those of a "reasonable leader" with adequate training.
+It should be stressed, however, that the actions of expedition leaders, camp managers and outdoor professionals are not measured against those of a "reasonable parent" with adequate training.